The Funeral Procession

 The funeral was followed by a "wake", or gathering of friends and relatives.
 In William Hone's The Every-day Book published in 1826-7, one such gathering is described:

 Gravestones and Funeral Monuments in the Georgian era

-Skeltons and skulls were popular motifs in the 17th and early 18th centuries; these gave way to cherubs or angels from the mid-18th C and to plainer headstones by the 19th C.
+Skeletons and skulls were popular motifs in the 17th and early 18th centuries; these gave way to cherubs or angels from the mid-18th century and to plainer headstones by the 19th century.